stfc/PSyclone/examples/nemo/eg4/README.md

 ..
 ANY WAY OUT OF THE USE OF THIS SOFTWARE, EVEN IF ADVISED OF THE
 ..
 POSSIBILITY OF SUCH DAMAGE.
 .. -----------------------------------------------------------------------------
 ..
-Author: R. W. Ford, STFC Daresbury Lab
+Written by: R. W. Ford, STFC Daresbury Lab

 # PSyclone NEMO Example 4 - SIR